+Home Museum Wanted Specs Previous Next

 The Built-in Carrying Handle, and Model/Serial Tag

 The QT-8D wasn't particularly fancy in terms of its capability.
 It is a basic eight digit, four function, AC-powered portable desktop calculator with automatic floating decimal.
 It has no memory capabilities or additional math functions.
 However, that didn't really matter in the market that the machine was designed to sell into.
 The QT-8D was targeted at business, where the need for small, easy-to-use machines that could add, subtract, multiply, and divide was very strong.
-The QT-8D was even marketed (see an early Advertisement for the QT-8D and it's later battery-operated counterpart, the QT-8B) to affluent executives as the perfect briefcase wonder to help them grind through their latest business figues, as well as helping to manage their own personal finances.
+The QT-8D was even marketed (see an early Advertisement for the QT-8D and it's later battery-operated counterpart, the QT-8B) to affluent executives as the perfect briefcase wonder to help them grind through their latest business figures, as well as helping to manage their own personal finances.

 Inside the Sharp QT-8D